maxbennedich/onitama/README.md

 30 parameter square + piece function, with a fixed time per move, the performance gain was 60 Elo (58.5 % win rate).

 ##### Conclusion
-The parameter set that showed most promise was one with one score for each combination of board position, card, piece type (pawn / king), and game phase (middle / end game).
+The parameter set that showed most promise was using one score for each combination of board position, card, piece type (pawn / king), and game phase (middle / end game).
 For a horizontally self-symmetrical card, we need 15 scores for the board.
 For a pair of symmetrical cards, we need 25 scores (the cards use mirrored versions of the same scores).
 For the original set of 16 cards, with 2 game phases, 2 piece types, 8 self-symmetrical cards, and 4 symmetrical card pairs,